Curriculum & Training Specialist

 Marketing & Communications Associate

 Kate Krug is a graduate of Drake University in Des Moines, Iowa, where she earned her degree in magazine journalism with a concentration in art.
 Hailing from the Hawkeye State, she’s worked all over the United States, from California to Alabama to here in the Twin Cities.
 Kate has experience working for multiple platforms, including print publications, online media, and nonprofits.
-She looks forward to making a difference in the lives of young people at NYLC.
+She is also a freelance writer for Book Riot and an independent book reviewer for several major publishing companies.

 Chief Executive Officer